 Just remember to make sure your business name is how it appears in real life.
 For example, don’t include any keywords in your business name to try to boost your local ranking in search engine results.
 If it’s not how your business is presented in real life, then you may not get verified.

 You also need to use your business address, not a PO Box.
-Google My Business does not allow users to use PO Box.
+Google Business Profile does not allow users to use PO Box.
 If you don’t have a physical location, you can set your business up as a service area business instead.

 Step 3: Include All Of Your About Info